peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 The **Nonce** MUST satisfy the following requirements:

 - It MUST be opaque to receiving Clients.
-- It MUST be unguessable.
+- It MUST be unguessable, by cryptographic randomness or encryption.
 - It MUST be used once and for a short time.

 The **Nonce Issuer** MUST satisfy the following requirements: